Sail Training Registration, Information and Policies

 Note: Early drop off (7:30am) and late pickup (5:30pm) is available.
 See registration form for fee structure.

 Preferred non contact payment is E-transfer to firstname.lastname@example.org or credit card (VISA/MasterCard).
 If paying by credit card please contact the SYC office to complete the transaction with your CCV number. (the 3 digit number on the back of your card).
 For security reasons please do not put the CCV number on your application form.

-Alternatively payment by cheque or cash can be accepted.
+Alternatively payment by cheque or cash can be accepted at the SYC office.
 Postdated cheques will not be accepted.

 Enrollment is not guaranteed until payment has been processed.

 Please open and download the application forms.
 If you are having difficulties downloading the forms, try ‘right click’ on the link then ‘download’ or ‘save as’ (depending on your browser).